Natooz/MidiTok/README.md

 ## Contributions

-Contributions are gratefully welcomed, feel free to send a PR if you want to add an encoding strategy or speed up the code.
+Contributions are gratefully welcomed, feel free to open an issue or send a PR if you want to add an encoding strategy or speed up the code.
 Just make sure to pass the [tests](tests).

 ## Todo

 * Time Signature
-* Allow switching between beat / second time unit
 * Control Change messages
 * Automatic data augmentation on pitch
 * Documentation website